 Outside of the city centre, we are also fond of Villa Torlonia (where Mussolini used to reside and where it is still possible to visit his bunker) and Villa Ada, a massive park that will make you feel miles aways from the busy metropolis surrounding it!

 Top tips for families visiting Villa Borghese with children.
 Villa Borghese is very big and you can spend a whole day visiting its different sections.
 The ones to give priority to, with children, are the area hosting the zoo and the one immediately adjacent to that.
 Here you will find them small lake in the photo above where you can take out rowing boats.

 Rome has thousands of hotels and both standard and prices vary widely.
-Here are some of our favourites.
+I have a full guide to the best areas to stay in Rome with family, but here are some of our favourites.

 The best location for sightseeing is near the Pantheon / Piazza Di Spagna /Piazza del Popolo in Rome historical centre.
 From here you can walk pretty much anywhere and can negotiate the vast majority of the city without having to use its confusing public transport system